iaifi/iaifi.github.io/phd-summer-school.md

 ## Agenda
 The agenda will be shared by March 2024.

+## Financial Supporters
+To be announced.
+If you are interested in sponsoring the Summer School, please contact [iaifi@mit.edu](mailto:iaifi@mit.edu).

 ## 2024 Organizing Committee
 * Fabian Ruehle, Chair (Northeastern University)
 * Demba Ba (Harvard)